Cameron Erving

-Cameron Drew Erving (born August 23, 1992) is an American football offensive tackle for the Carolina Panthers of the National Football League (NFL).
-He was selected in the first round of the 2015 NFL Draft by the Cleveland Browns.
-He played college football at Florida State.
+Cameron Drew Erving (born August 23, 1992) is an American professional football offensive tackle.
+He was selected in the first round of the 2015 NFL draft by the Cleveland Browns.
+He played college football for the Florida State Seminoles and has played in the NFL for the Browns, Kansas City Chiefs, Dallas Cowboys, Carolina Panthers, and New Orleans Saints.

-Early years
+Early life

 Erving attended Colquitt County High School, where he played as a defensive tackle.
 He had 98 tackles (48 solo) as a senior.

 College career

-Erving played in three games as a defensive tackle as a true freshman in 2010.
+Erving accepted a football scholarship from Florida State University.
+He played in three games as a defensive tackle as a true freshman in 2010.
 He recorded one tackle before a back injury caused him to have a medical redshirt.

 He was a backup defensive tackle and played in all 13 games as a redshirt freshman in 2011.
 He finished the season with 20 tackles and one sack.

 Erving was moved to offensive tackle as a sophomore in 2012.
 He started all 14 games at left tackle, protecting quarterback EJ Manuel's blind side.

-As a junior in 2013, Erving was a first-team All-ACC selection at left tackle, after protecting quarterback Jameis Winston's blind side, who became the youngest player ever to win the Heisman Trophy.
+As a junior in 2013, Erving was a first-team All-Atlantic Coast Conference (ACC) selection at left tackle, after protecting quarterback Jameis Winston's blind side, who became the youngest player ever to win the Heisman Trophy.
 He was also named a second-team All-American by the Associated Press.

 He began his senior season in 2014 as the starting left tackle, but was moved to center after Austin Barron suffered an arm injury in the fifth game against Wake Forest University.

 Erving made 42 consecutive starts on the offensive line during his college career.
 He is a member of the Florida State chapter of Phi Delta Theta fraternity.